jrmatos/js-html-snippets/README.md

 ## How to use

 You just need to write the trigger and hit tab or enter.
-The trigger is inside the brackets in the list below.

 ## Snippets

+The triggers is inside the brackets in the list below.

 ### JavaScript